openiddict/openiddict-documentation/configuration/encryption-and-signing-credentials.md

 # Encryption and signing credentials

-To protect the tokens it issues, OpenIddict uses 2 types of credentials:
+To protect the tokens they generate, the OpenIddict client and server stacks use 2 types of credentials:
   - **Signing credentials are used to protect against tampering**.
 They can be either asymmetric (e.g a RSA or ECDSA key) or symmetric.
   - **Encryption credentials are used to ensure the content of tokens cannot be read by malicious parties**.
 They can be either asymmetric (e.g a RSA key) or symmetric.

-> [!NOTE]
+> [!TIP]
 > Tokens generated using the opt-in ASP.NET Core Data Protection integration rely on their own key ring, distinct from the credentials discussed in this documentation.
 >
 > For more information about Data Protection, visit [ASP.NET Core Data Protection](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/introduction).

+> [!IMPORTANT]
+> While you can technically reuse the same set of credentials for both the OpenIddict client and the OpenIddict server, it is recommended to use separate keys/certificates.

-## Registering credentials in the authorization server options
+## Registering credentials in the client or server options

 OpenIddict allows registering one or multiple keys (raw keys or embedded in X.509 certificates).